Vegan Places to Eat

 The Old Restoration in Cheltenham

 Treat the whole family, and your four-legged friend, to a home-cooked meal at the Grade II-listed, 17th century Old Restoration gastropub – the oldest public house in Cheltenham.
-Indulge with a menu full of modern twists on classic pub favourites, from rump steak to beer-battered fish and chips, burgers with homemade chips, scrumptious roast dinners, and, of course, a decadent selection of desserts.
+Indulge with a menu full of modern twists on classic pub favourites, including scrumptious roast dinners, and, of course, a decadent selection of desserts.

 The Old Station in Hallatrow